Isolated Vocal Tracks – 17 Voices That Marked The Last Century

-Isolated vocal tracks (or vocal master tracks) offer us a bare truth about how good someone actually is, and whether or not it’s all just tricks and effects added in the production.
+Isolated vocal tracks (or vocal master tracks) offer us perhaps the most complete truth on how good someone actually is, and whether or not it’s all just tricks and effects added in the post-production.
 It allows us to hear a singer in an isolated environment, where we can enjoy and feel their energy on a much personal level than while listening to a studio recording.
-Hearing a song in an isolated environment is like hearing it again for the first time.
+Hearing a song in an isolated environment is like hearing it again for the first time again.

 Unfortunately, in the real world, it doesn’t happen that often that we have the opportunity to lay our hands on a completely isolated vocal track.
 The tracks that we listen to are often homemade improvisations of what the real thing should be, but nonetheless, we learn to appreciate them.

 Kurt Cobain (Nirvana) in Smells Like Teen Spirit